-throughput rates and a four
+run the throughput server

+utility on the wired side of

+your WLAN.

+How data is The application passively The application connects No on-site data collection is

+collected listens for packets and does your Wi-Fi adapter to the performed.
+Data is simulated

+not attempt to connect to wireless network(s) of your based on the virtual

+WLANs. choice to measure actual environment that you

-throughput rates and a few
+throughput rates and a few created.

 other metrics.

 Available Signal Level Actual PHY Rate Same as for passive surveys

 visualizations Signal-to-Noise Ratio TCP Upstream Rate

 Signal-to-Interference Ratio TCP Downstream Rate

 AP Coverage Areas UDP Upstream Rate

 Number of APs UDP Downstream Rate

 Expected PHY Rate UDP Upstream Loss

-Frame Format UDP Downstream Loss
+Frame Format Frame Format UDP Downstream Loss

 Channel Bandwidth Round-trip Time

-Requirements Associated AP
+Requirements Requirements Associated AP

 Requirements

 List of APs and Yes No Yes

 their

 characteristics is

 available

-Surveys can be Yes.
-You can conduct a simultaneous Active + Passive survey Not applicable
+Surveys can be On Windows - yes.
+You can conduct a simultaneous Active + Not applicable

-conducted if your computer is equipped with two different Wi-Fi
+conducted Passive survey if your com

-simultaneously adapters.
-One of them must be compatible with passive
+simultaneously different Wi-Fi adapters.
+One

-, surveys; for the up-to-date list of compatible adapters,
+, up-to-date list of compatible

-please visit our Web site.
+adapters, please visit our Web

-picase visit out web site.
+\

-^{} When using advanced mode with a throughput server utility connection.
+\ When using advanced mode with a throughput server utility connection.
 See Survey Type Selection for more info.